xiaonia/kotlin-web-site/pages/docs/reference/inline-functions.md

 # Inline Functions

-Using [higher-order functions](lambdas.html) imposes certain runtime penalties: each function is an object, and it captures a closure, i.e. those variables that are accessed in the body of the function.
+<span style="color:red;">Using [higher-order functions](lambdas.html) imposes certain runtime penalties: each function is an object, and it captures a closure,
+i.e. those variables that are accessed in the body of the function.</span>
 Memory allocations (both for function objects and classes) and virtual calls introduce runtime overhead.

 But it appears that in many cases this kind of overhead can be eliminated by inlining the lambda expressions.